 In Spain, studies have been continued on the Parthenium argentatum variety of the plant: what is the best way to maintain it, how to fertilize it and how to remove any weeds that may compete with the plant.
 The results have been promising, and in 2020, the researchers have developed a sustainable way of managing the plant where no synthetic biocides are needed.

 Also, researchers have made promising experiments with cultivating the plants on poor soils in total absence of irrigation.
-Instead of planting ahead of the hottest season of the year, the planting had been carried out in the autumn of 2019 to allow the survival of the plants.
-To affirm the promising results, the planting was carried out again in the fall of 2020.
+Instead of planting ahead of the hottest season of the year, the planting had been carried out in the autumn to allow the survival of the plants.
+To affirm the promising results, the planting was carried out again in the next fall.

 The researchers are also exploring the opportunities of plant waste as a part of a circular economy project, in which all the co-products of the plant are utilized.